NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Methodology

 Although semantic experts focus on fine-grained part sampling under various semantic challenges.
-The identity recognition and discrimination still rely on the structural integrity of the object.
-To this end, we introduce a set of structure experts, denoted as $\mathbf{E}_{C} = \{ E_{c}^{(1)}, E_{c}^{(2)}, \dots, E_{c}^{(N_C)}\}$, to comprehensively perceive the holistic object structure across modalities.
+The identity recognition and discrimination still rely on the structural integrity of the object and the environmental context, such as viewpoint, illumination, and capture time.
+To this end, we introduce the structure aware experts, denoted as $\mathbf{E}_{C} = \{ E_{c}^{(1)}, E_{c}^{(2)}, \dots, E_{c}^{(N_C)}\}$, to comprehensively perceive the holistic object structure across modalities, where $N_C$ denotes the number of structure experts and $E_c^{(i)}$ shares the same architecture as $E_t^{(i)}$ in Eq.~(\ref{eq:expert}).